hellosign/hellosign-ruby-sdk/README.md

 end
 ```
 ##Usage and Documentation
-When you have configured HelloSign like above, you can start using it:
+When you have configured your app like above, you can start using it:

 ```ruby
 # get your account